An Introduction: the big picture

 The best way to do this is by expanding your repertoire: learn all the classics, no matter what your favorite style is.
 Good tunes are good tunes regardless of the style they are played in.

-A lot of guitarists like to think that just ‘playing by ear’ is good enough.
-But ‘good enough’ is not what we are aiming for here: this is about reaching your full potential, being able to have your sensed trained so that you can recognize music by ear, use your brain to analyze and your fingers to play it.
+For a lot of musicians ‘playing by ear’ is good enough.
+But ‘good enough’ is not what we are aiming for here: this is about reaching your full potential, being able to have your senses trained so that you can recognize music by ear, use your brain to analyze and your fingers to play it.
 Theory can be a two-headed monster: it is very easy to get stuck trying to understand everything…and forget about playing.
 So try and keep your understanding of theory related to what you are doing, whether it is playing or composing music.
 When you discover something new try to take the theory to your instrument or your writing routine.
-What you must know?
-I’d say the basics are: how to build chords, major/minor scale harmony, modal harmony, voice leading, functional harmony (=understanding the structure of songs and their chord progressions), the Blues and all that goes with it.
+What you have to know?
+I’d say the basics are: how to build chords, major and minor scale harmony, modal harmony, voice leading, functional harmony (aka understanding the structure of songs and their chord progressions), blues harmony.
 Of course everything in all 12 keys!

 Ear training is the skill of recognizing pitch, intervals, chords, chord progressions and more.
 I’d say you should be able to recognize at least a major chord from a minor chord, a major key from a minor key, and all the intervals (distance between two notes).
-If you want to take it a step further you should be able to recognize chord progressions, from simple (2-5-1 and so on) to more complex; modes and modal progressions; extensions played in a chord (is that G7 or G7b9b13?) and so on.
+If you want to take it a step further you should be able to recognize chord progressions, from simple (two five one’s and so on) to more complex; modes and modal progressions; extensions played in a chord (is that G7 or G7flat9flat13?) and so on.